 <NAME OF CCO> is a Coordinated Care Organization (CCO).
 We are a group of all types of health care providers who work together for people on OHP in our community.
 Some groups in our CCO are:

-<LIST AGENCIES AND ORGANIZATIONS PARTICIPATING IN YOUR CCO AND SERVICES THEY PROVIDE IN LAYPERSON LANGUAGE AT 6TH GRADE READING LEVEL>
+<LIST AGENCIES AND ORGANIZATIONS PARTICIPATING IN YOUR CCO AND SERVICES THEY PROVIDE IN PLAIN LANGUAGE AT 6TH GRADE READING LEVEL>

 9 - What is the Oregon Health Plan (OHP)?